 8. Once cooked, remove the meat from the oven and let it rest for about 10 minutes before slicing.
 This allows the juices to redistribute and ensures a tender, juicy result.

-See also How to cook western style ribs in the oven
+See also How long to cook rice in slow cooker on high

 Following these steps will help you prepare the meat for cooking chateaubriand to perfection.
 Enjoy!